lyndon025/playtested/src/content/article/legacy/2023-09-15-a-new-era-of-brutality--first-impressions---mortal-kombat-1.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-09-15-a-new-era-of-brutality-first-impressions-mortal-kombat-1
+title: A new era of Brutality | First Impressions - Mortal Kombat 1
+game: Mortal Kombat 1
-description: When it comes to fighting games, there are three distinct types of players
-  - those who crave for an immersive story, the folks, friends, and families who gather for local multiplayer showdowns, and the competitive souls who venture into the online arena.
+description: When it comes to fighting games, there are three distinct types of players - those who crave for an immersive story, the folks, friends, and families who gather for local multiplayer showdowns, and the competitive souls who venture into the online arena.
 Well, personally, I fall into the first two categories, and I can confidently say that Mortal Kombat 1 delivers a fatal knockout punch of fun for both camps.
 featured: false
 pubDate: 2023-09-15
 tags:
   - action
   - console
   - fighting
   - mortal-kombat-1
-- nintendo switch
+  - nintendo-switch
   - pc
   - playstation
-- playstation 5
+  - playstation-5
   - taptap
-- xbox series
+  - xbox-series
 thumb: ''
-title: A new era of Brutality | First Impressions - Mortal Kombat 1
-game: Mortal Kombat 1
 ---

 When it comes to fighting games, there are three distinct types of players - those who crave for an immersive story, the folks, friends, and families who gather for local multiplayer showdowns, and the competitive souls who venture into the online arena.
 Well, personally, I fall into the first two categories, and I can confidently say that Mortal Kombat 1 delivers a fatal knockout punch of fun for both camps.

 The story is actually surprisingly amazing.
 Despite being a reboot in most respects, it is still set after the events of Mortal Kombat 11 in a sort of an in-universe reboot.
 The main campaign only spans around 5-7 hours, but once you start it, you just can’t put it down.
 It’s THAT Good.
 It’s one continuous flow of nonstop action, brutality, and a bit of comedy that seamlessly changes from cutscene to fights and back to cutscenes.